ArjixWasTaken/wallfox/README.md

 ## FAQ

 -   **Q:** Why specifically Firefox?
 -   **A:** I am a Firefox user and I wanted to create an extension for it.
-I may consider officially supporting Chrome extension in the future.
+I may consider officially supporting Chrome in the future.

 ## Contributing